gsimi143/Elemental_Arena/README.md

 ### **Special Abilities**
 Each character has a unique special ability:
-- **Burst**: Deals damage to all enemies in a in given range of area.
+- **Burst**: Deals damage to all enemies in a given range of area.
-- **Heal**: Heals himself.
+- **Heal**: Heals himself with the power of 30HP.
-- **Shield**: Provides a defense boost for 2 turns.
+- **Shield**: Provides a defense boost for given turns (based on cooldown) by reducing the attack power of attacker to half of its amount of attack power.

 ## AI System

 The AI in this game uses basic decision-making logic to determine its actions.
-The AI evaluates its health, the presence of enemies, and whether its special ability is available.
+The AI evaluates its health, the presence of opponents, and whether its special ability is available.
 The AI uses a simple decision-making process based on the following rules:
 1. **Health Threshold**: If the AI's health is low, it may attempt to heal itself.
 2. **Attack Priority**: The AI will prioritize attacking when there are opponents within range.
 3. **Movement**: The AI will move randomly if no immediate threats or actions are present.